vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 21. Coal is, and always has been, the worst offender of the fossil fuels in terms of CO2 emission.
 Based on the scenarios summarized in Table 9.5, what is the percentage reduction in final temperature rise (AT) based on emissions out to 2100 (in the case that we hold steady at today's fossil fuel levels) if we substitute natural gas for all uses of coal vs. if we keep things the same?
 22. Which of the scenarios in Section 9.3 do you deem to be most realistic, and why?
 Given this, how much more eventual warming is likely in store compared to the 1°C to date?
 23. Verify for each panel in Figure 9.15 that the sum of the upper two arrows in the middle of each panel and the difference of the lower two arrows in the middle match the effective (dashed) arrow at the right (a total of 8 comparisons).
-24. Construct your own panel in the manner of Figure 9.15 correspond- ing to the third case in Section 9.3 in which we curtail fossil fuel use by 2100, resulting in a final equilibrium AT of 2.6°C (thus 290.6 K ground temperature).
+24. Construct your own panel in the manner of Figure 9.15 corresponding to the third case in Section 9.3 in which we curtail fossil fuel use by 2100, resulting in a final equilibrium AT of 2.6°C (thus 290.6 K ground temperature).
 Characterize the final equilibrium state, when net upward radiation equals solar input.
 After balancing the books, figure out what the GHG fractional absorption must be (the number in the "cloud" in Figure 9.15).
 25. On a sunny day after a big snowfall, the (low winter) sun might put 500 $W/m^2$ onto the ground.
 Snow reflects most of it, but let's say that it absorbs 5% of the incoming energy.
 How much snow (ice) will melt in an hour from the absorbed energy if a cubic meter of snow has a mass of 100 kg?
 26. If the ocean absorbs an additional 3 $W/m^2$ of forcing,8% how long would it take to heat the ~4 km deep column of water directly under a particular square meter (thus 4 x 106 kg) by 1°C?87
 27. Based on Table 9.7, if we could magically turn off infrared radiation to space, how long would it take for the sun's 240 $W/m^2$ average to heat the entire ocean by 1°C?
 It is fine to assume that the ocean covers the whole globe, for this limiting-case calculation.